BanzaiMan/nci-match-ir-ecosystem-api/README.md

 (try this command if any operation not permitted error on El Capiton: sudo -H pip install -r requirements.txt --upgrade --ignore-installed six)

-Celery must be started in order for updates to database to be processed.
-After configuring AWS environment variables and installing celery.
-It can be started by typing in the application root directory:
-**celery -A tasks.tasks worker --loglevel=INFO**

-Main application is started as
-**python ./app.py**

 Environment variables must be setup in your .profile or .bash_profile

 **export AUTH0_CLIENT_ID=""